getoutreach/localizer/README.md

 ## How do I run `localizer`?

-Easy, just download a release from [Github Releases](/releases) and run the following:
+Easy, just download a release from [Github Releases](../../releases/latest) and run the following:

 ```
-$ sudo localizer
+$ sudo -E localizer
 ```

 This will attempt to proxy all services in Kubernetes to your local machine under their respective ports.